 Digital currencies consist of cryptocurrency denominated assets (Note 9) and are included in current assets.
-Digital currencies are carried at their fair value determined by the spot rate based on the hourly volume weighted average from www.cryptocompare.com.
+Digital currencies are carried at their fair value determined by the spot rate.
 The digital currency market is still a new market and is highly volatile; historical prices are not necessarily indicative of future value; a significant change in the market prices for digital currencies would have a significant impact on the Company's earnings and financial position.